lucaslrodri/jupyter-tikz/docs/usage/as-magic.md

   -r, --rasterize       Output a rasterized image (PNG) instead of SVG.
   -d DPI, --dpi DPI     DPI to use when rasterizing the image, e.g.,
                         `--dpi=300`.
 Defaults to `-d=96`.
-  -g, --gray            Set grayscale to a rasterized image.
+  -g, --gray            Set grayscale to the rasterized image.
   -e, --full-err        Print the full error message when an error occurs.
-  -k, --keep-temp       Keep temporary LaTeX files.
+  -k, --keep-temp       Keep temporary files.
   -tp TEX_PROGRAM, --tex-program TEX_PROGRAM
                         TeX program to use for compilation, e.g., `-tp=xelatex` or `-tp=lualatex`.
 Defaults to